Independent set and matching permutations: Questions and problems

 A number of interesting problems remain concerning the behavior of the independent set sequence of a graph.
 We begin with the natural refinement of our determination of $f(m)$. \begin{prob} For each permutation $\pi$, determine $g(\pi)$, the minimum order over all graphs $G$ for which $\pi$ is an independent set permutation of $G$. \end{prob}

-We have shown that at most $m^m$ vertices is enough to induce the constant weak order on $[m]$ from an independent set sequence, but this is definitely not enough to realize all weak orders; for example, the weak order $m-1 < m < m-2 < m-3 < \cdots < 2 < 1$ requires at least $m^m + m - 1$ vertices.
-In the other direction, we have shown that fewer than $m^{m+2}$ vertices are sufficient to induce any weak order on $m$. \begin{prob} Determine the smallest order large enough to realize every weak order on $[m]$ as the weak order induced by the independent set sequence of some graph. \end{prob} \begin{prob} Do the same for weak orders consisting of singleton blocks; equivalently, answer Problem \ref{AMSE-ind-Q} with the additional constraint that the permutations associated with independent set sequences are required to be unique. \end{prob} In \cite{AMSE} the comment is made that Problem \ref{AMSE-ind-Q} ``is likely to remain exceeding difficult''.
-Given the surrounding discussion in \cite{AMSE}, it seems that the authors were implicitly thinking about Problem \ref{prob-AMSE} when they made this comment.
+We have shown that at most $m^m$ vertices is enough to induce the constant weak order on $[m]$ from an independent set sequence, but this is definitely not enough to realize all weak orders; for example, the weak order $m-1 < m < m-2 < m-3 < \cdots < 2 < 1$ requires at least $m^m + m - 2$ vertices.
+Indeed, if $G$ realizes this weak order, then $i_m(G) > i_{m-1}(G)$, and so, by (the contrapositive of) Theorem \ref{thm-ind-set-main} (Part 2), $i_m(G) \geq m^m$.
+But we also must have $i_1(G)>i_2(G)>\cdots i_{m-2}(G)>i_m(G)$, so $i_1(G) \geq m^m+m-2$, so $G$ must have at least $m^m+m-2$ vertices.
+In the other direction, we have shown that fewer than $m^{m+2}$ vertices are sufficient to induce any weak order on $m$. \begin{prob} Determine the smallest order large enough to realize every weak order on $[m]$ as the weak order induced by the independent set sequence of some graph. \end{prob} \begin{prob} Do the same for weak orders consisting of singleton blocks; equivalently, answer Problem \ref{AMSE-ind-Q} with the additional constraint that the permutations associated with independent set sequences are required to be unique. \end{prob} As discussed in the introduction, it is quite likely that the authors of \cite{AMSE} were thinking of Problem \ref{prob-AMSE} when they formulated Problem \ref{AMSE-ind-Q}.

 A fascinating question is raised in \cite{AMSE}, that has attracted some attention, but has remained mostly open.
 Although the independent set sequence of a graph is unconstrained, if we restrict to special classes of graphs, then it can become constrained.
 For example the independent set sequence of a claw-free graph is unimodal \cite{Hamidoune}, and so at most only the $2^{m-1}$ unimodal permutations of $[m]$ can arise as the independent set permutation of a claw-free graph with largest independent set size $m$.
-Alavi et al. observed that the independent set sequences of stars and paths are both unimodal, and asked: \begin{question} \cite[Problem 3]{AMSE} Is the independent set sequence of every tree unimodal? \end{question} It is for all trees on 24 or fewer vertices \cite{Radcliffe}.
+Alavi et al. observed that the independent set sequences of stars and paths are both unimodal, and asked: \begin{question} \cite[Problem 3]{AMSE} Is the independent set sequence of every tree unimodal? \end{question} It is for all trees on 24 or fewer vertices \cite{Radcliffe, YosefMizrachiKadrawi}.
 See, for example, \cite{GalvinHilyard} for recent work and other references.

 It had been conjectured by Levit and Mandrescu \cite{LM} that every bipartite graph has unimodal independent sequence, and they obtained a partial result: if $G$ is a bipartite graph with $\alpha(G)=m \geq 1$, then the final third of the independent set sequence is weakly decreasing, i.e.,